CDFER/KEX/README.md

+# Currently not maintained or tested, use at your own risk

-# KEX a Rapid Deployment ESP32 Board
+## KEX a Rapid Deployment ESP32 Board
 A fast and feature-rich implementation of an ESP32 board with NeoPixel Led (WS2812B, WS2811, SK6812), I2S (Digital microphone) and I2C outputs.

 <img src="KEX1/images/Bottom.png" width="50%"><img src="KEX1/images/Top.png" width="50%">